-Key Duties % of Time
+% of Time

-Recruitment - 65%
+Recruitment - 85%

-- Process owner responsible for continuous improvement of end-to-end recruitment process aligned to best practices, Equity, Diversity, and Inclusion principles & practices, and compliant with collective agreements - Implements talent acquisition-related elements of the EDI Action Plan - Researches, identifies, analyses/assesses, recommends, and effectively implements appropriate innovative ways to find/recruit/attract, assess, screen (including reference, police, credential, and other checks as appropriate), and select candidates/build candidate pools - Develops creative job postings aligned to Fleming's branding & communications framework and posts them on optimal sites to draw the best candidate pool - Builds and maintains candidate pools for frequent/regular recruitment needs - Data mines recruitment sites to identify and reach out to potential candidates proactively - Works closely with hiring managers to ensure selection processes are valid and reliable and selection decisions are high quality, unbiased, and defensible - Research valid and reliable on-line testing to support candidate selection and manages the testing process and interpretation of results - Participates in interview panels as required - Ensures appointment templates are accurate, up-to-date, and easy to use - Reviews and signs off on faculty development contracts - Performs initial faculty step calculations - Organizes and oversees recruitment agencies working on Fleming vacancies - HR lead for the student recruitment process, working to ensure optimal student opportunities are identified/created, effectively filled, and contribute to the overall quality and excellence of student experience at Fleming College as well as for students from other institutions
+- Process owner responsible for continuous improvement of end-to-end recruitment process aligned to best practices, Equity, Diversity, and Inclusion principles & practices, and compliant with collective agreements. - Implements talent acquisition-related elements of the EDI Action Plan - Researches, identifies, analyzes/assesses, recommends, and effectively implements appropriate innovative ways to find/recruit/attract, assess, screen (including reference, police, credentials, and other checks as appropriate), and select candidates/build candidate pools. - Develops creative job postings aligned to Fleming's branding & communications framework and posts them on optimal sites to draw the best candidate pool. - Builds and maintains talent pools for frequent/regular recruitment needs. - Works closely with hiring managers and HR Consultants to ensure selection processes are valid and reliable and selection decisions are high quality, unbiased, defensible and where applicable within the parameters of collective agreements. - Ensuring all recruitment activities tie back to the Colleges Mission and Vision - Research valid and reliable on-line testing to support candidate selection and manages the testing process and interpretation of results. - Conducts resume review, preliminary phone screens and provides recommendations to the hiring manager. - Crafts interview guides and prepares various interview materials and documents. - Participates in interview panels as required. - Ensures appointment templates are accurate, up-to-date, and easy to use. - Creates offer letters, ensuring accuracy. - Organizes and oversees recruitment agencies and external vendors supporting Fleming with vacancy searches. - HR lead for the student recruitment process, working to ensure approved bank of student roles is current, optimal student opportunities are identified/created, effectively filled, and contribute to the overall quality and excellence of student experience at Fleming College as well as for students from other institutions.